-A partial hospitalization program, also known as PHP is a bridge between inpatient and outpatient drug or alcohol rehab centers in Stamford, CT.
+A partial hospitalization program, also known as PHP is a bridge between inpatient and outpatient drug or alcohol rehab centers.
 Typically, this program is offered after the detox stage.
 It’s also best for patients who have a good support system at home or in the community.
 Patients receive a set number of hours of structured therapy each day, but they live at home.
 This may include individual or family therapy.

 Outpatient Treatment Programs

 Outpatient programs are only possible when a patient has a safe and stable environment to live in.
 It frequently follows higher levels of inpatient treatment and is the most common option for patients with less severe substance use disorders.
-If the outpatient doesn’t have a safe home environment, it may be possible to stay at allocated housing on or near the outpatient drug rehab in Stamford, CT.
+If the outpatient doesn’t have a safe home environment, it may be possible to stay at allocated housing on or near the outpatient drug rehab.

 Choosing the right treatment program involves reflecting on the needs of the patient, considering the risk of outside influences that may harm or impede the process.
 For example, outpatient programs aren’t always a suitable option for anyone living in an area with a severe drug presence.